Cavoodles & Children. Everything you MUST KNOW before bringing one home!

 👦 Older Kids (9+ years) – Include them in your Cavoodle walks, assist with feeding, and exercise leash training.

-Cavoodle schooling should continually be effective and reward-based.
-This will make the kids enjoy more because they are seeing their Cavoodle learn new tricks while building confidence in their abilities.
+Cavoodle training should continually be effective and reward-based.
+This will make the kids enjoy more because they are seeing their Cavoodle learn new commands while building confidence in their abilities.

 6. Playtime: Encouraging a Laugh & Respectful Games for Your Kids and Cavoodles